 Warranties.
 Provider shall provide the Services (a) in accordance with the terms and subject to the conditions set forth in this Agreement; (b) using personnel of required skill, experience, licenses, and qualifications; and (c) in a timely, workmanlike, and professional manner.
 Nothing in this Agreement shall prevent Customer from performing for itself or acquiring from other providers the same or similar services, nor prevent Provider from providing the same or similar services to other customers (subject to confidentiality and intellectual property obligations set forth below).
 EXCEPT FOR THE EXPRESS WARRANTIES IN THIS SECTION, PROVIDER HEREBY DISCLAIMS ALL WARRANTIES, EITHER EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE UNDER THIS AGREEMENT, INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.

 Non-Renewable Line Item.
-Any non-renewable line item in Quotes occurs once, doesn’t renew.
+Any non-renewable line item in Quotes occurs once and does not renew.

 Cancellation.
 Customer may cancel Services at any time.
 Customer must provide at least 60 days’ notice of any cancellation.
 All cancellations shall take effect on the first of each calendar month following expiration of the 60-day notice period.

 Adding/Removing Services Mid-Term.
-Customer may remove Services at any time, provided that the monthly cost of all removed Services does not exceed 20% of the total monthly cost of Services that Customer was subscribed to at the beginning of the then-current Term.
+Customer may remove Services at any time, provided that the monthly cost of all removed Services does not exceed 20% of the total monthly cost of Services that Customer was subscribed to at the beginning of the then-current Term and Customer has not initiated a Cancellation.
 Customer must notify Provider of the Services to be removed by the 5th of each calendar month for those Services to end on the 1st of the next month.
 Customer may add additional Services at any time.

 Rate Increases.
 Provider may notify Customer of a rate increase for the next Renewal Term.
 This notification must be given by Provider not fewer than sixty days prior to the end of the then-current Term.
 Customer may then provide notice of its intent not to renew within 30 days after notification of the cost increase.
 (This is in addition to the notice Customer may give to not renew in the provision in “Term” paragraph.)
 Provider may not increase the cost of the Services more than once per twelve-month period.